| |

 Cinchona?
 What’s that?

 I had never heard of cinchona bark before.
-After a little research, I realized it is actually in a lot of bitter recipes (for more recipes, check out the book Handcrafted Bitters by Doug Dalton).
+After a little research, I realized it is actually in a lot of bitter recipes (for more recipes, check out the book Handcrafted Bitters by Will Budiaman).
 It is bark from a tree that can be used as an ailment for digestive issues.
 Here, we are using it purely for its citrus and bitter flavor from the quinine in the bark.
 In store-bought versions, the quinine is usually synthetic.

 Grapefruit Bitters Recipe